 HHL Architects, in collaboration with ASA Architects of El Paso, TX, designed this mixed-use low income housing project for local artists and their families.
 The City of El Paso, along with local foundations, pursued Artspace Projects, Inc. to develop a new mixed-use residential complex to complement the growing urban arts community.

-Fifty one- and two- bedroom live/work loft apartments are provided for artists, with large windows for ample daylight.
-Artspace worked closely with the Texas Department of Housing and Community Affairs on this innovative and affordable housing project.
+Fifty-one (51) one-, two-, and three- bedroom live/work loft apartments are provided for El Paso artists, with tall ceilings, concrete floors, and large windows for ample daylight.
+Artspace worked closely with the Texas Department of Housing and Community Affairs on this innovative and affordable housing project, as well as achieving a LEED Silver certification for energy efficiency.